siddhant-khisty/events/hashnode/README.md

 Every month we will be having 4 tracks.
 You can write one or multiple blogs on the given tracks.
 The best blogs will receive hashnode swag.

-There will also be one grand prize for every month.
+There will also be one grand prize every month.
 The prize will go to the one who writes multiple great blogs throughout the month.
-For the grand prize, you can wrtie on any of the 4 tracks.
+For the grand prize, you can write on any of the 4 tracks.

 ## How to participate?